wp-plugins/wp-performance-pack/readme.txt

 Caching can further improve performance.
 When using MO_dynamic with activated caching, translations get cached using WordPress Object Cache API.
 Front end pages usually don't use many translations, so for all front end pages one cache is used per textdomain.
 Back end pages on the other hand use many translations.
 So back end pages get each their own individual translation cache with one *base cache* for each textdomain.
 This *base cache* consists of those translations that are used on all back end pages (i.e. they have been used up to *admin_init* hook).
 Later used translations are cached for each page.
 All this is to reduce cache size, which is very limited on many caching methods like APC.
 To even further reduce cache size, the transaltions get compressed before being saved to cache.

+= How dynamic image resizing works =

+Dynamic image resizing is based on [Dynamic Image Resizer](http://wordpress.org/plugins/dynamic-image-resizer/) but uses a different method to serve intermediate images.
+Insted of using WordPress' 404 handler, it redirects requests to (not existing) intermediate images to a special PHP file which uses SHORTINIT to only load a minimum of necessary PHP code to improve performance.
+Redirection is done via htaccess.
+If the requested file does exists it is served directly.

+Images don't get resized on upload.
+Instead only the meta data for the resized images is created.
+Instead the actual images are created on demand.
+When requested WPPP checks first if the full size version of the requested image exists in the database.
+If it does, it is checked if the requested image size corresponds to a registered image size (either one of the default sizes "thumb", "medium" or "large" or any by themes or plugins registered sizes).
+This check also tells WPPP if to crop the image while resizing.
+Only if this check passes the intermediate image is then created.
+This prevents unwanted creation of thumbnails.

 == Changelog ==

+= 1.3 =

+* [dynimg] NEW!
+Regenerate Tumbnails integration to delete old/existing thumbnails
+* [dynimg] only serve images uploaded via media library and existing image sizes
+* [dynimg] bugfix for missing wp_basename
+* [general] misc. smaller fixes and changes
+* [general] ui changes (accordion removed)

 = 1.2.2 =